AllenInstitute/openscope_v2species/README.md

-# OpenScope visual loop:
+# OpenScope V2 species:
-A temporary repository for the OpenScope visual loop project
+A temporary repository for the OpenScope V2 species project

 # Installation